 Understanding the code will save you time.

-If you are thinking that the ‘I’ boxes mean that the child is totally independent and you have no role in the box, this is a misunderstanding.
+If you are thinking that the ‘I’ boxes mean that the child has total independence and you have no role in the box, this is a misunderstanding.
 ‘I’ means the child can complete the box “Independently,” but independent work also needs to be checked.
 So, I always go over all of the ‘I’ boxes with my child.
 I discus what is in the box and check any work done independently.
 This is a similar situation to when a classroom teacher assigns homework to be done independently at home.
 Imagine how quickly a child would quit doing homework well, or doing it at all, if it were never checked!

 Following the code will save you time!